State of Emergency declared for 17 Utah counties due to drought conditions

 - Wayne

 A State of Emergency hasn't been declared for drought in the state since 2022 when nearly all of Utah was experiencing severe conditions.
-The declarations are good for 30 days and can only be extended by a legislative vote.
+As FOX 13 News reported earlier this month, plans by a drought task force to enact a drought declaration were tripped up when it was discovered the Utah legislature's laws passed in response to the COVID pandemic would also impact this.

+The governor will still have to return to the Utah legislature and ask them to extend the drought emergency every 30 days.